Squirrelistic/sgbr/README.md

 **Happy Squirrel	JN	24	15	1816	1998	6	1971	11**

-Ngram: Happy Squirrel
+Ngram: Happy Squirrel<br/>
-Tags: JN (Adjective Noun) - see *[sgbr\Model\WordTag.cs](sgbr\Model\WordTag.cs)* for a complete list of tag letters.<br/>
+Tags: JN (Adjective Noun) - see *[sgbr/Model/WordTag.cs](sgbr/Model/WordTag.cs)* for a complete list of tag letters.<br/>
-Match Count: 24 - number of times phrase was found in books (all years).
+Match Count: 24 - number of times phrase was found in books (all years).<br/>
-Volume Count: 15 - number of books phrase was found in.
+Volume Count: 15 - number of books phrase was found in.<br/>
-First Year: 1816 - first year the phrase was found in book.
+First Year: 1816 - first year the phrase was found in book.<br/>
-Last Year: 1998 - last year the phrase was found in book.
+Last Year: 1998 - last year the phrase was found in book.<br/>
-Year Count: 6 - number of years.
+Year Count: 6 - number of years.<br/>
-Top Year: 1971 - first year where the phrase had the biggest number of matches.
+Top Year: 1971 - first year where the phrase had the biggest number of matches.<br/>
 Top Year Match Count: 6 number of times phrase was found in books in Top Year (1971 in this example).

 The reducer takes *.gz file or URL as an input and save reduced *.gz file.